-A word from Chef Craig: Pineapples contain a decent amount of carbs, but in this recipe we use a good amount of coconut cream and coconut oil and less pineapple than other recipes in order to reduce the overall amount of carbs – the fat also helps the ice cream stay softer when frozen.
-Our pineapple coconut ice cream is so easy to make and always goes down well on a hot day.
+A word from Chef Craig: Pineapples contain a decent amount of carbs, but in this recipe we use a good amount of coconut cream and coconut oil to reduce the overall amount of carbs in the recipe, and the fat also helps the ice cream stay softer when frozen.
+It is so easy to make and always goes down well on a hot day.
 After the ice cream has been in the freezer for a while it can go quite hard, make sure you remove it from the freezer 30 minutes before you want to use it.
 Thank you to my Mother-in-Law Brodwyn for this recipe.

 A word from The Fat Professor, Grant: This is great for hot summer days and perfect as a treat for the kids, especially after an outdoor activity in the sun!

 Cook time: 10 minutes, 4 hours freezing time

 - 1 – 2 Pineapple

 - 2 tbsp (30ml) Coconut oil

 Cut away the tough skin from the pineapple and slice the soft cheeks away from the tough inner core, discard the core and the skin and chop the soft flesh roughly.